hedyhli/outline.nvim/README.md

 },
 ```

-Possible highlight groups provided by outline.nvim to customize:
+Possible highlight groups for the outline window:

 | Highlight            | Description                                          |
 | -------------------- | ---------------------------------------------------- |